Domenick97/DayArray/README.md

 ## Features

 - [x] Create and Remove ToDo items
+- [x] ToDo List saves to local storage
 - [ ] Mark items as completed
 - [ ] Sort ToDo items
 - [ ] Display the ToDo items by day, type, ect.
 - [ ] Search the ToDo items
 - [ ] Change the theme of the site
-- [ ] ToDo List and Settings will save to local storage
+- [ ] User preferences save to local storage

 ### Learning Outcome